fennel-ai/client/docs/pages/data-quality/approach.md

 # Approach

-Maintaining correctness of data and features is a top three [design goal](/) for Fennel.
+Maintaining correctness of data and features is a top level [design goal](/) for Fennel.

-While Fennel has several diagnostic and monitoring levers too, unlike many other systems out there, Fennel's approach leans heavily on preventive measures that prevent failures from happening in the first places.
+While Fennel has best-in-class diagnostic and monitoring levers too, unlike many other systems out there, Fennel's approach leans heavily on preventive measures that prevent failures from happening in the first places.